2021-2022 Innovation Awards Ceremony at the Innovation Afterwork of the University of Montpellier and its partners

 Vincent Creuze's work focuses on the "small" underwater robots weighing less than 100 kg designed at LIRMM.
 These innovations are now in daily use by French archaeologists, at depths of up to 2,500 meters, both for scientific missions to study and preserve heritage, and for missions of public interest.
 Vincent Creuze has been working since 2014 in collaboration with the French Ministry of Culture, Département des Recherches Archéologiques Subaquatiques et Sous-Marines.
 Thanks to these innovations, France is currently the first country to operate robots specialized in underwater archaeology on a daily basis.
 France's expertise in deep-sea archaeology is recognized worldwide by archaeologists and scientists, and receives extensive media coverage.

-• Sophie SPRING, Lecturer at the University of Montpellier (UMR MRM - Montpellier Research en Management)
+• Sophie SPRING, Lecturer and researcher at the University of Montpellier (UMR MRM - Montpellier Research en Management)

 Social Sciences Division